 The steady rise of the coaching industry over the past decade has brought a rush of new entrants and service providers to the space.
 As a result, individuals and organizations have no shortage of new options, begging the question: Which coaching providers have a trustworthy history of experience, tradition, and proven success?

 For a)plan, with its 40+ years lineage, the answer to that question runs deep.

 The Origins of Dave Ellis’s Work

 When Dave first started providing an early form of coaching in the 1970s, the concept itself warranted reflection.
 It wasn’t counseling.
 It wasn’t therapy.
 It was almost mentorship – but not quite.
 As he describes it, he was a “thinking partner with no agenda” – a simple yet entirely novel concept at the time.

-The first beneficiaries of Dave’s thinking partnership were college students at his alma mater, University of South Dakota, where he started a student development center.
+The first beneficiaries of Dave’s thinking partnership were college students at a college where he was teaching and where he co-founded a student development center.
 He helped students think through the question: “What do you really want while you’re here at college?”
 From there, he’d help them map out exactly how to get it.